-- 1. Right-click the desktop and choose Change Desktop Background.
-If you prefer, you can use the menus: System > Control Center > Appearance > Background. - 2.
-Select the image you want to use. - 3.
-If you have a picture on your computer's hard drive that you want to use, click the Add button, locate the file, and then click Open.

-4. Your background changes immediately.
+- Right-click the desktop and choose Change Desktop Background.
+If you prefer, you can use the menus: Menu ► Control Center ► Appearance ► Background. - Select the image you want to use. - 3.
+If you have a picture on your computer's hard drive that you want to use, click the Add button, locate the file, and then click Open. - 4.
+Your background changes immediately.
 Click Close.

-Note: You can use the link on the lower left to download more images from the Internet.
+Note: You can use the link on the lower left of the Appearance Preferences window to download more images from the Internet.
 Always make sure you use only trusted sites to obtain new background images.